 After some years Lucinda decided to leave the wine trade and the Society.
 Barry Treadwell, one of the original members, became Chairman ably helped by a committee of volunteer members some of whom have loyally supported the Society for many years and still do.
 After some two score years Barry stood down and handed over to Peter Bennett.
 Peter had worked for a number of years with Berry Bros & Rudd, the well-known wine merchants of Pall Mall, then, as an independent wine merchant in Shaftesbury.
 Peter’s reign as chairman ended in 2017 handing over to a small committee who are in the hot seat now!

 It is thanks to the leadership of these founding members that we continue to exist today.
 We must not forget their supportive committees carrying out all the routine tasks that ensured the meetings run smoothly.
 Many of the tastings arranged by Lucinda and her wine trade contacts still provide some of our tastings today.
 The Society has always offered a very varied programme covering the widest possible wine world.
 Our programme continues to evolve with new presenters and the occasional surprise change from the normal.
-We also have tastings presented by volunteers and valiant members, the occasional quiz (light-hearted variety), and we have a dinner to end the season.
+We also have tastings presented by volunteers and valiant members, the occasional quiz (light-hearted variety), and we have a dinner towards or at the end each season.